Who Wants a Baby?: Plot

 Ellen Tong and Elvis Yip have been married for a year.
 An unexpected pregnancy leaves them unprepared, as they are used to a spending and traveling lifestyle.
 Ellen, a strong-minded woman, does not want to get help from either her husband's or her own family.
 However, for the sake of her unborn daughter, she takes maternity leave and then, with Elvis, moves into a flat in the same high-rise building as her mother-in-law.
 After giving birth, she often clashes with her mother-in-law due to differences in baby care, leaving Elvis sandwiched between the two.
 Ellen eventually quits her job and takes over the postpartum confinement business, Po On Sum.
 In taking care of this business operations, conflicts between Ellen and Elvis arise where Ellen stands firm on getting justice when an issue comes up—she emphasizes being a role model to her daughter when it comes to moral subjects.
 In contrast, Elvis worries more about financial matters to keep the business running regardless of the situation.

 One of the employees at Po On Sum is Wong Kai-miu, who lives with her son, Lung, and struggles to make ends meet after her husband ran away to avoid his gambling debt.
 Elvis purposely reveals Wong's family story to the media to give Po On Sum more exposure.
 After Wong's ran-away husband catches the news story, he shows up and kidnaps Lung.
 Seizing this opportunity, Elvis rescues Lung but, at the same time, uses calculated tactics to create a sensational "supreme dad" image of himself to the public.
 He becomes a spokesperson for several brands, displaying his savvy marketing side and helping Po On Sum gain various money-making opportunities.
 Ellen eventually finds out and confronts her husband's gimmick, leaving their marriage turning into jeopardy.
 The story ends where they reconcile after Elvis posts a video online showing himself being remorseful.
 The epilogue emphasizes the ultimate life lesson is learning to love and be loved in the bittersweet and imperfect moments.

 Production and background

-The television series was produced by Liu Chun-shek and was filmed from November 2017 to March 2018.
+The series was produced by Liu Chun-shek and filmed from November 2017 to March 2018.
 It utilized first-time parenting with postpartum confinements as the main theme.
 The child character, Yip Wan, was portrayed by eight young actors of different ages throughout the show, the youngest being only 15-day-old.
-The screenwriter, Wong Bing-yi, is a first-time mother at the time and touched on the storyline with her own experience as well as others'.
+The script supervisor, Wong Bing-yi, is a first-time mother at the time and touched on the storyline with her own experience as well as others'.
 In order to have the correct knowledge of confinement care, the cast received an instruction course from the professional confinement teachers before filming.